Kissed: Development

 Stopkewich started Kissed while studying film at University of British Columbia (UBC); the first draft was written by her in July 1994, and it was shown as her thesis project under the title Wide Awake: That Necrophile Movie to obtain a Master of Fine Arts degree, an honor which she acquired in 1996.
 As such, the film was self-funded, Stopkewich mostly used UBC's equipments and several crew members were film students.
 Other crew included newcomer filmmakers such as Bruce Sweeney (whose debut Live Bait was in 1995) as boom operator, Gregory Wild (Highway of Heartache, 1994) contributing to the art direction, and her companion John Pozer as Foley artist.
 Stopkewich gathered some money and experience with low-budget films from working as the production designer of Pozer's two first films The Grocer's Wife (1991) and The Michelle Apartments (1995).
 Canadian actor's trade union ACTRA provided a 50 percent deferral of scale as part of an agreement with UBC.
-After receiving a $3,400 grant from UBC Film Department, Stopkewich invested $36,000 of her own money for a total of $80–100,000 raised with the help of co-producer Dean English, Pozer, family and friends.
+After receiving a $3,400 grant from UBC Film Department, Stopkewich invested $36,000 of her own money for a total of $80,000–100,000 raised with the help of co-producer Dean English, Pozer, family and friends.
 The main production company for Kissed, Boneyard Film—a Vancouver-based enterprise incorporated with Stopkewich, Pozer, and English—went $400,000 into debt during the film's production, while Stopkewich herself had a $30,000 debt in 1996.

 Because of an eight-week opportunity to use equipment at discount, Stopkewich wrote the first draft in only a week to then start its filming.
 After Stopkewich and Angus Frazer rewrote the screenplay in August 1994, principal photography took five weeks between September and October.
 To reduce costs during the filming, Stopkewich had the idea of using the company's production office as a film set; after painting and decoration, it became both the funeral home interiors and Matt's basement apartment.
-The initial sum of money allowed the film to be shoot, but was not enough to develop the film stock, so the Kissed had to be concluded in December when the National Film Board of Canada offered its facilities to process and print the rushes.
+The initial sum of money allowed the film to be shot, but was not enough to develop the film stock, so the Kissed had to be concluded in December when the National Film Board of Canada offered its facilities to process and print the rushes.
 Because of that, during the first week of shooting, only select rushes were processed to ensure the filming was good.
-In 1995, after editing was finished on a Steenbeck machine in Pozer's mother basement, the production team applied for a Canada Council Media Arts grant, which resulted in a $47–47,500 sum.
+In 1995, after editing was finished on a Steenbeck machine in Pozer's mother basement, the production team applied for a Canada Council Media Arts grant, which resulted in a $47,000–47,500 sum.
 Sound recording was done between November 1995 and March 1996.
 The use of Nettwerk Records' music library and Western Post Productions' digital sound editing were done at deferred cost.
-Finally, Stopkewich obtained $25,000 from Telefilm Canada for completion money and $45–162,000 from British Columbia Film to adapt it to 35mm format at DuArt Film and Video by April 1996.
+Finally, Stopkewich obtained $25,000 from Telefilm Canada for completion money and $45,000–162,000 from British Columbia Film to adapt it to 35mm format at DuArt Film and Video by April 1996.